StamusNetworks/SELKS/README.rst

 The default root password is ``StamusNetworks``

-SELKS has 7 default IDS dashboards (found under Iceweasel, Bookmarks) - ALERTS,HTTP,DNS,TLS,SSH,File Transactions,ALL
+SELKS has 10 default IDS dashboards (found under Iceweasel, Bookmarks) - ALL,ALERTS,DNS,FILE-Transactions,FLOW,HTTP,HTTP-Extended-Custom,PRIVACY,SSH,TLS

 Elasticsearch, Logstash and Suricata are build in and can be used as standard services, ex ::